pool2win/bsl/README.md

 `confirmation height` to write out a series of statements that help us describe the workings of a contract that BSL execution engine can then run.
-Such scripts can be used to try out bitcoin contracts and even more importantly can be used to communicate ideas for bitcon contracts within the community.
+Such scripts can be used to try out bitcoin contracts and even more importantly can be used to communicate ideas for bitcoin contracts within the community.

 We can also use assertions to check the validity of our scripts.
 With